Hospitals Around The World Have A Dire Shortage Of Blood

 That comparison yielded what the researchers say is the most detailed analysis ever published of the world's blood need-to-supply ratio.
 Of the 180 countries analyzed, 107 had insufficient blood to meet their needs.

-The biggest relative gap, they found, was in South Sudan, which has been embroiled in a six-year civil war that has created widespread public health problems while simultaneously eroding the country's health-care system.
+The biggest relative gap, they found, was in South Sudan, which has been embroiled in a six-year civil war that has created widespread public health problems while simultaneously eroding the country's health care system.
 The need for blood there — 3,537 units per 100,000 people — was 75 times greater than the supply of 46 units per 100,000 people (one unit, what a person typically gives in a blood drive donation, is roughly equal to a pint).

-Most other countries in Africa, as well as South and Central Asia, including China and Russia, also faced major shortages.
+Most other countries in Africa, as well as South and Central Asia (including China and Russia), also faced major shortages.
 In North America, Western Europe, much of South America and Australia, supply was equal to or greater than need — the U.S., for example, had twice the blood it needed.
 In Africa, only South Africa met the need threshold.

-Meghan Delaney, chief of the Division of Pathology and Lab Medicine at Children's National Hospital and one of the study's lead authors, says that even countries like the U.S. may face shortages in certain cases: When a lot of blood is needed locally after a natural disaster or shooting, for example.
-Certain blood-derived products may also still be rare: Platelets, for example have a very short shelf life; Group O blood, the "universal donor," is also rare.
+Meghan Delaney, chief of the Division of Pathology and Lab Medicine at Children's National Hospital and one of the study's lead authors, says that even countries like the U.S. may face shortages in certain cases: when a lot of blood is needed locally after a natural disaster or shooting, for example.
+Certain blood-derived products may also still be rare.
+Platelets, for example have a very short shelf life; Type O blood, the "universal donor," is also rare.

 Delaney says the findings challenge the World Health Organization's long-standing rule of thumb that countries should aim to collect 10-20 unit donations annually per 1,000 people.
 Most of the countries facing a blood deficit have not met that target — but even that target may be too low, Delaney says.
 For more than 40 countries, the need was actually at least 30 unit donations per 1,000 people, according to the study.